Countly/countly-server/plugins/compliance-hub/README.md

 # Compliance Hub plugin

-The Compliance Hub plugin is designed to manage user consent and related metrics within the Countly analytics platform.
-This plugin ensures that user data is handled in compliance with various data protection regulations.
+The Compliance Hub plugin for Countly is designed to manage user consent and related metrics, ensuring compliance with various data protection regulations.
+It provides a comprehensive API for handling user consent, integrating seamlessly with the Countly analytics platform.
+The plugin includes robust functionality for managing and displaying consent data, featuring templates for consent history, export history, and user consent data tables.
+Additionally, it offers a dashboard for visualizing consent metrics, helping organizations maintain transparency and compliance.

 ## File structure
 File structure follows usual Countly plugin structure